 Lisa is a friend who happens to be an incredible baker.
-Each year, in the beginning of December, she begins a nearly month-long process of baking every type of cookie imaginable and crafting delicious and beautifully presented boxes to share with friends, family and co-workers.
+Every year in early December, she begins the month-long process of baking every type of cookie imaginable and crafting deliciously beautiful boxes to share with family, friends, and co-workers.

 Yield: 30 cookies (15 slices per loaf)

-- 2 3/4 cups all-purpose flour
+- 2¾ cups (350g) all-purpose flour

-- 1 cup sugar
+- 1 cup (192g) granulated sugar

 - 2 teaspoons baking powder

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 1 tablespoon vegetable oil
+- 1 tablespoon (14ml) vegetable oil

-- 1 teaspoon vanilla extract
+- 1 teaspoon (5ml) vanilla extract

 - 3 large eggs

-- 2 tablespoons sugar
+- 2 tablespoons (24g) granulated sugar

 - 1 teaspoon cinnamon